Ricky Fataar: As recording producer

-Working in his capacity as producer, Fataar has produced the music for various films that include High Tide, Les Patterson Saves the World, and The Coca-Cola Kid, in which he makes a cameo appearance as an actor as well.
+Working in his capacity as producer, Fataar has produced the music for various films that include High Tide and Les Patterson Saves the World.

 Other work

 Fataar has worked as a session musician, notably for Ian McLagan as well as other artists, as a drummer.

 Fataar emigrated to Australia in 1978 where he recorded with and co-produced albums for Tim Finn, played the drums on the Split Enz song "Message To My Girl", and also worked with Crowded House, Jenny Morris, Peter Blakeley, and Wendy Matthews as well as various other artists.

-In 1979 Fataar was introduced to Bonnie Raitt, and recorded on her Green Light album.
+In 1979, Fataar was introduced to Bonnie Raitt, and recorded on her Green Light album.
 In 1990, he joined up with Raitt, and has been a member of Raitt's band.
 Fataar continued to work in between other projects as a sideman for many artists, also on Peter Cetera's first album, usually as a drummer.

-Personal life

-Ricky Fataar was married to the fashion model Penelope Tree with whom he had one child, Paloma Fataar.
-Later he married dancer Valerie Velardi, with whom he had a second daughter, Francesca Fataar.
+In 1985, he teamed up with Tim Finn once again, appearing in the Australian film The Coca-Cola Kid where they play in a band performing a jingle in the studio.